alerosa/personal-website/routes/home/careers.md

   - role: Full-stack Developer
     company: Freelance
     period: March 2016 - Present
-    desc: <p>I'm currently Working on some freelance and open source projects using the latest JS technologies such as ES6, Node, Express, React and its ecosystem, Angular 2, CSS Modules.
-I'm also studying TDD and functional programming to improve my skill and knowledge and becoming a better developer.</p>
+    desc: <p>I'm currently Working on some freelance and open source projects using the latest JS technologies such as ES6, Node, Express, React and its ecosystem, Angular 2, CSS Modules.</p><p>I'm also studying TDD and functional programming to improve my skill and knowledge and becoming a better developer.</p>
   - role: Frontend Developer
     company: <a href="http://www.workup.it" rel="no-follow" target="_blank">Workup Srl</a>
     period: September 2014 - March 2016